 Scroll to learn more

-At 23andMe, we want our customer base to reflect the planet's rich diversity.
+At 23andMe, we want our customer base to reflect the planet's rich human diversity.
 You are uniquely positioned to help.
-Your participation in the Global Genetics Project will help diversify our database and boost genomic studies in underrepresented populations worldwide.
-You'll learn more about your heritage — and help others around the world discover theirs.enroll now
+Your participation in the Global Genetics Project will help diversify our database and boost studies in populations that are underrepresented in genomics research.
+You'll learn more about your heritage — and help others around the world discover theirs.get started

 Because you know where your family came from, you are uniquely positioned to help other people better understand their families' roots and help 23andMe drive genetic inclusion of underrepresented populations.

 By looking at your DNA, along with others from the same region, we can identify genetic similarities of people from that location.
 Then, we can tell others if they are also from the same country or are affiliated with the same group.
 Our aim is to help people make new discoveries about their identity by way of their DNA.
 We also expect to learn more about how people migrated around the world over the last 5,000 years.

 When you participate in this study, not only will you help others, but you'll also receive access to 150+ personalized genetic reports online from 23andMe about your ancestry, traits and health.

 The study steps take a total of 30 minutes – all from home.
 We ask that you send in a saliva sample and complete a 15-minute survey about your family origins.
 No blood tests or trips to a testing site.

 23andMe gives you control over your genetic information.
 We want you to decide how your information is used and with whom it is shared.